Rus-programmer/ticketing/README.md

   skaffold dev
 ```

-After all you have to add ticketing.rus to your hosts or just remove hostnames line in ./infra/k8s/httpRoute.yml file
+After all you have to add ticketing.rus to your hosts or just remove hostnames line in ./infra/k8s/httpRoute.yml file.
 http://ticketing.rus or http://localhost on your browser
 ## Appendix